-Is it ever too early to start publishing your own books?
+Is it ever too early to publish your own books?
 We think not.
 We see talented, young authors use open-publishing platforms to publish every day.

 Instead of waiting for a publishing house to take a chance on a 14-year-old’s novel, teens are publishing on their own (with their parents help).
 A recent New York Times article described the attitude of some of the youngest self-publishers, “The young authors themselves, raised in an era of blogging and equal-opportunity Twitter feeds, take the notion of self-publishing in stride.”

-Parents fund their children’s work, and, sometimes, actually make their money back.
+Parents fund their children’s work, and, sometimes make their money back.
 Either way, parents view it as part of the learning and maturing process.
 A Pennsylvania superintendent, whose teenage daughter self-published a novel, said: “What do you do with something you’re proud of?
 You want people to see it.”

 Some established authors are more skeptical of these young authors